 Good Insulation Resistance?

-As you know good insulation has high resistance; poor insulation, relatively low resistance.
+As you know good insulation has high resistance and poor insulation relatively low resistance.
 The actual resistance values can be higher or lower, depending upon such factors as the temperature or moisture content of the insulation (resistance decreases in temperature or moisture).

 With a little record-keeping and common sense, however, you can get a good picture of the insulation condition from values that are only relative.